Table of Contents

 Based on its severity, dental fluorosis is categorized into the following types (6):

-- Questionable Fluorosis: It causes very slight changes to the teeth’ enamel, ranging from a few white flecks to sparing white spots.
+- Questionable Fluorosis: It causes slight changes to the teeth’ enamel, ranging from a few white dots to sparing white spots.

-- Very Mild Fluorosis: In this condition, the teeth develop small, opaque, paper-white patches irregularly over 25% of its surface.
+- Very Mild Fluorosis: In this condition, the teeth develop small, opaque, paper-white patches irregularly over 25% of their surface.

 - Mild Fluorosis: There are cloudy or pearly white lines, patches, or marks on the enamel, which are extensive but do not cover more than 50% of the teeth’ surface.

-- Moderate Fluorosis: Here, the opaque white spots turn into prominent chalky stains and affect more than 50% of the enamel surface.
+- Moderate Fluorosis: The opaque white spots become prominent chalky stains, affecting more than 50% of the enamel surface.

-- Severe Fluorosis: Apart from causing yellow or brown stains, this condition affects all enamel surfaces by making them rough, brittle, or pitted (discrete or confluent).
-It may also make parts of your teeth go missing, thereby giving them a corroded look.
+- Severe Fluorosis: Besides causing yellow or brown stains, this condition affects all enamel surfaces by making them rough, brittle, or pitted (discrete or confluent).
+It may also make parts of your teeth go missing, giving them a corroded look.

 Read Also – DIY – How to Prevent Stained Teeth